 The airport is focused on reducing its CO2 footprint.
 Solar panels, hybrid vehicles and energy saving lighting system have been implemented.

 Hence, the airport reached Airport Carbon Accreditaiton level 2 and aims at reaching level 3 by 2021.
 Vilnius Airport will make efforts to accelerate decisions needed for implementation of SAF.

 This fellow airport is a completely new airport under construction and to be finished by 2027.
 It is replacing Warsaw Chopin Airport which had 18 million passengers in 2019.

-Minimizing overall environmental impact during construction and operation is the goal.
+The goal is to minimise overall environmental impact during construction and operation.